“We do not have Wi-Fi. Talk to each other. Pretend it’s 1995.”

 The bathroom is unlike any I have ever tried before.
 Half of the flooring is made of thick planks of wood, the other half is of pebbles.
 It has a huge sliding door, too heavy to close that I sometimes had to ask my friends to open or close it for me.

-But inside the bathroom, there is a pair of saloon-swing doors and it gives you the wonderful view of the sea.
+But inside the bathroom, there is a pair of saloon-swing doors and it gives you a wonderful view of the sea.
 It gave me a little apprehension taking a shower there knowing that it is not completely closed, but this part of the beach is empty and there were no boats passing by to risk being seen by anyone.
 Showering in an almost open space can be quite liberating, never have I showered with such feeling before that I felt sorry we had to move to another room on our second day.

 For something that is made entirely out of indigenous materials, I was expecting to find bugs or insects particularly in the nook and cranny of the rocky floor and walls of the bathroom; but no. The entire room was remarkably critters free, no ants, no termites, no roaches.
 Cai said that this villa is subjected to a quarterly pest control procedure to keep the insects at bay.
 During this time, they close it for 3 days.